green-coding-solutions/documentation/content/en/docs/contributing/green-metrics-tool-contribution.md

 Please send all pull requests to our [`dev` branch](https://github.com/green-coding-berlin/green-metrics-tool/tree/dev).

-If you have any questions to not hesitate to send us an email: [info@green-coding.org](mailto:info@green-coding.org)
+If you have any questions to not hesitate to send us an email: [info@green-coding.berlin](mailto:info@green-coding.berlin)